KosRud/KosRud.github.io/docs/For students (HTML, CSS)/Web page design.md

 ### Animation and hovering

-Animations and `:hover` style can hint which elements are interactive.
+Animations and `:hover` style can hint towards which elements are interactive.
 Don't use `:hover` on non-interactive elements to avoid confusion.

 <style>
     .demo-button {